 - a.
-Define an expanded hamlet area beyond the historical surveyed area to encompass existing and new residential development.
+Define an expanded hamlet area beyond the historical surveyed area to encompass existing and new residential development, institutional as well as commercial uses.
 In doing so, the Plan proposes a Community Core, comprehensively planned neighbourhood areas, linkages between existing and new developments, parks, amenities, and institutional spaces. - b.
-Provide a mix of housing types and complementary land uses, such as neighbourhood commercial, institutional and recreational, that are within walking distance of residential development.
+Provide for a mix of housing types principally focused on single-detached dwellings, with complementary supporting commercial, institutional, and recreational uses located within walking distance of new residential development.